-The modules studied in this highly rigorous course are directly relevant to industry's current and expected future needs and are particularly relevant if you are an experienced consultant who wants to gain a broader knowledge of SAP or if you are looking to work in SAP for the first time.
+The modules studied in this highly rigorous course are directly relevant to industry's current and expected future needs and are particularly relevant if you want to gain a broader knowledge of SAP or if you are looking to work in SAP for the first time.

-You'll also be given access to live SAP systems so you can gain hands-on experience and thoroughly understand the concepts being taught.
+You'll also be given access to systems based on virtual industry.
 This practical experience will enable you to appreciate how a large enterprise uses different business processes through a coherent enterprise system, and the challenges it faces.

 The Master's project will give you the opportunity to apply your skills and knowledge to practical problems and investigate an enterprise systems management research topic.

-You'll receive the support of expert staff, who have a wide range of academic, research and industrial experience in sectors such as manufacturing, retail, oil and gas, public sector, logistics and supply chain management.
+You'll receive the support of expert staff, who have a wide range of academic, research and industrial experience in sectors such as manufacturing, retail, public sector, logistics and supply chain management.

 "Birmingham City Council is the largest local authority user of SAP in the world with over 20,000 end users.
 We have worked closely with BCU and SAP on the MSc in Enterprise Systems Management to ensure that the course is relevant to the needs of a modern SAP user.
 We are very pleased to have such a strong SAP competence on our doorstep and look forward to working with BCU faculty and students for many years to come."
 Glyn Evans Director of Corporate Change, Birmingham City Council